 Other asset classes

 OANDA also does not offer the ability to trade ETFs (Exchange Traded Funds) or futures and options.
 Furthermore, the US and UK jurisdiction restrictions mean that trading cryptocurrency CFDs is also not possible.
-This option is only available to traders in countries such as Australia where Bitcoin and Mini Bitcoin are available.
+This option is only available to traders in countries such as Australia where Bitcoin trading and Mini Bitcoin are available.

 It is rare for brokers to offer these types of products (especially futures and options), however where crypto is offered, we believe a selection of just two instruments is disappointing.